What the accelerator fund will do

 - organisations with existing networks in rural communities.

-The fund is not open to individual farmers or growers, or for the development of new digital or physical planning tools.
+The fund was not open to individual farmers or growers.

 Phase 1 funding